shriyachikati/codepath-prework/README.md

 The following **additional** features are implemented:

-- [x] Displaying the number of mistakes the player can make in the form of emojis
+- [x] Displaying the number of chances the player has in the form of emojis

 ## Video Walkthrough (GIF)